Better Bankside is a Business Improvement District. Its job is to make Bankside a thriving place to work, live and visit.

 - Funding applications for projects from sources such as the GLA, EU, local government, TfL and several others.

-The BID boundary extends west to the end of Southwark Street (but does not include any of Blackfriars Road), south to Union Street (both sides) and east to Borough High Street stretching down Borough High Street to Borough Tube Station.
-As of 2013 it includes more than 460 eligible businesses.
+From April 2015 the BID boundary will extend west to Blackfriars Road, south along Great Suffolk Street and east to Borough High Street stretching down Borough High Street to Borough Tube Station.
+The area includes more than 620 eligible businesses.

 Download BB services and map at a glance